 XYFocusKeyboardNavigation="Enabled" to provide similar behavior.

-Consider adding support for arrow key navigation when you have for following controls:
+Consider adding support for arrow key navigation when using the following controls:

 ListItems and GridItems

-Depending on your app’s functionality and layout, the best navigation option for a control group might be a single tab stop with arrow navigation to child elements, multiple tab stops, or some combination.
+Depending on your application's functionality and layout, the best navigation option for a control group might be a single tab stop with arrow navigation to child elements, multiple tab stops, or some combination.

 Use multiple tab stops and arrow keys for buttons